suss-vli/student-guide/guide/faq.md

 ## 5. My TMA/ECA project is on my laptop.
 How do I submit it on Vocareum using the submitter?

-Note that all TMA/ECA projects should be done on Vocareum.
+Note: All TMA/ECA projects should be done on Vocareum.
 If you are working on your local machine, it is your responsibility to make it compatible to Vocareum.
 See <insert link to state that all work should be done on vocareum>

 To submit on Vocareum:
 1. [Upload your project to Vocareum](#4-how-do-i-upload-my-project-to-vocareum)